 In addition, the severance agreements each provide that in the event of a potential change in control of Promus (as defined below): (i) Promus will deposit in escrow a sum of money sufficient to fund the Promus Severance Payments in the event of a change in control of Promus, and (ii) each executive will agree to remain in the employ of Promus for a certain period of time.
-A potential change in control of Promus is defined to occur whenever (i) Promus enters into an agreement which would result in a change in control of Promus, (ii) any person publicly announces an intention to take action which would result in change of control of Promus, (iii) any person, other than the trustee of an employee benefit plan of Promus, who is or becomes a beneficial owner of 9.5% of the combined voting power of Promus's then outstanding securities, increases his beneficial ownership of such securities by 5% or more over the percentage previously owned on the date of the severance agreement, or (iv) the Promus Board adopts a resolution to the effect that a potential change in control of Promus has occurred.
+A potential change in control of Promus is defined to occur whenever (i) Promus enters into an agreement which would result in a change in control of Promus, (ii) any person publicly announces an intention to take action which would result in change of control of Promus, who is or becomes a beneficial owner of 9.5% of the combined voting power of Promus's then outstanding securities, increases his beneficial ownership of such securities by 5% or more over the percentage previously owned on the date of the severance agreement, or (iv) the Promus Board adopts a resolution to the effect that a potential change in control of Promus has occurred.